Fios-Quest/advanced-rust-in-easy-steps/src/patterns/newtype.md

 What is a newtype?
 ------------------

-A newtype (or new type), isn't just a type that we create, but it's specifically a type that conveys more meaning around another type.
+A newtype (or new type, or in other languages, a value object), isn't just a type that we create, but it's specifically a type that conveys more meaning around another type.

 For example, if we wanted to represent years, months and days, we could do so with `u64`s: